corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-If the JSON data has different keys, such as shown below, the client renderer must be told which field is going to serve as the value field and which as the displayName field—these can be, and often are, the same.
+- Description: If the JSON data has different keys, such as shown below, the client renderer must be told which field is going to serve as the value field and which as the displayName field—these can be, and often are, the same.
 These are specified with the DataSourceOptions entity.

 <!-- div:right-panel -->